COVID-19 outbreak in UW’s Greek system grows to 144 cases

 Balta said the university managed June’s outbreak with a collaborative approach with the Greek system that involved “quick testing and cooperation regarding isolation.”

 University officials note that the 42 Greek houses are at less than half capacity, with about 2,000 students.
-They said 1,256 fraternity and sorority members were tested during their the move-in process last month, and that more than 1,600 Greek system students had enrolled in the Husky testing program.
+They said 1,256 fraternity and sorority members were tested during their move-in process last month, and that more than 1,600 Greek system students had enrolled in the Husky testing program.

 Balta said the UW could impose some sanctions on fraternities and sororities, including rescinding university recognition, “in the event of ongoing lack of compliance.”